adrielklein/test-site/_posts/2016-09-04-the-midwest.markdown

 image-sm: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15194472_10207870716106038_8011315001822673054_o.jpg
 ---

 In order to ensure I had a place to stay each night, I had planned my route for the next 650 miles from Sandusky, OH to St. Louis, MO.

 The route would take me 11 days (~60mi/day), 9 of which I had a Warm Showers host and the other 2 would be at campgrounds.
-Although I did a great job with logistic planning, I failed to schedule a rest day in there and I would later regret this.
+Although I did a great job with logistic planning, I failed to schedule a rest day and I would later regret this.

-The one thing I like about riding in the Eastern part of the united states is the sheer number of roads.
-Among all the selection and with tools like Google Maps, I was able to plan out some pretty sweet rides on roads that nobody seemed to know about.
+The one thing I like about riding in the eastern part of the United States is the sheer number of roads.
+With all those quiet country roads and tools like Google Maps, I was able to plan out some pretty sweet rides on roads that nobody seemed to know about.

 ![Ohio](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15122991_10207870696185540_3670987064297073083_o.jpg)

 ![Ohio](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15111001_10207870696585550_6450823244582613659_o.jpg)

 On my way to Marion, OH on one of the rural backgrounds, I ended up finding a house with a medieval knight in full armor standing outside the front door.
-Sometimes you see the craziest things in the middle of nowhere.
+Sometimes you see the most bizarre things in the middle of nowhere.

 ![Knight](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15168848_10207870696865557_7954188542719707341_o.jpg)